Eczbek/xieite/docs/terminal/setColorForeground.md

 ### Parameters
 - `color` - A `xieite::graphics::Color` constant reference
 ### Return value
-- `std::string` - The resulting ANSI escape sequence to print
+- A `std::string` - The resulting ANSI escape sequence to print